-Last night the BC Technology Industry Association announced the winners of the 2013 Technology Impact Awards at their annual gala.
+Last night the winners of the 2013 Technology Impact Awards were celebrated at an annual gala.

 Canadian entrepreneur Warren Roy, founder of Global Relay, earned top honour as Person of the Year, while the recently acquired Layer 7 Technologies was recognized as Company of the Year.